-1. Have Empathy, Lead With a Heart
+1. Have Empathy, Lead with Heart

-2. Be Creative with Benefits
+2. Get Creative with Benefits

-3. Provide Flexible Schedule
+3. Provide a Flexible Schedule

-4. Paving for Future Endeavours
+4. Pave the Way for Future Endeavors

 5. Seek Feedback

-Keeping the Good Ones
+Keep the Good Ones

 Workstream is a hiring platform that helps employers get 4x the number of qualified applicants.
 The world's most trusted brands use Workstream to optimize job board postings, automate screening and interview scheduling, communicate via text message, and streamline the onboarding/training process.
 See what all the buzz is about by scheduling a demo or email us email@example.com!